Queen1eZ/Implement-a-card-game-Euchre/README.md

 It includes the Ace, King, Queen, Jack, 10 & 9 of all four suits (Spades, Diamonds, Hearts, and Clubs).

-## Provided Starter Code

-* `game_structures.py` is the same starter file from A3.
-It's here for reference/convenience; feel free to replace it with your file.
-* `game_structures_test.py` provides some tests to ensure your A3 code works properly.
-* `game_play.py` specifies the functions you need to implement for this assignment.
-* `game_play_test.py` provides some tests to ensure your new A4 functions work properly.

 ## Running

 To run tests: